 Disease Management is a service offered at no cost to members who are receiving their health care through our integrated plan.
 If you have a health problem such as anxiety, chronic pain, diabetes, asthma, Chronic Obstructive Pulmonary Disease (COPD), heart failure or coronary artery disease, our Disease Managers are here to help you.
-Please call Member Services if you want to be referred for disease management assistance or for more information.
-If you are enrolled in DDD or CMDP, you can call your physical health plan for more information about managing your health.
+Please call Member Services at 1-888-788-4408 (TTY/TDY: 711) if you want to be referred for disease management assistance or for more information.
+If you are enrolled in CMDP, you can call your physical health plan for more information about managing your health.